 A medical claim is a bill that healthcare providers submit to a patient’s insurance provider.
 This bill contains unique medical codes detailing the care administered during a patient visit.
 The medical codes describe any service that a provider used to render care, including:

-• A diagnosis
+- A diagnosis

-• A procedure
+- A procedure

-• Medical supplies
+- Medical supplies

-• Medical devices
+- Medical devices

-• Pharmaceuticals
+- Pharmaceuticals

-• Medical transportation
+- Medical transportation

 When a provider submits a claim, they include all relevant medical codes and the charges for that visit.
 Insurance providers, or payors, assess the medical codes to determine how they will reimburse a provider for their services.
-In a value-based care model, length of stay and 30-day readmissions impact provider reimbursements.
+In a value-based care model, length of stay and 30-day readmissions can impact provider reimbursements.

-What information does a medical claims file contain?
+What information medical claims contain

 Every medical claims file contains details specific to each patient and patient encounter.
 In a medical claims file, this information is split in two parts: the claim header and the claim detail.